tebri11/en-for-designers/09-layout-second/index.md

-# 🔴 Visual identity and marketing communication of an education center GASK 🟡
+## 🔴 Visual identity and marketing communication of an education center GASK 🟡

-## Abstract
+### Abstract
 - My goal is to create new, original visual communication and strategic solution for the education center and at the same time to raise attendance of the Gallery of the Central Bohemian Region.
-At the same time, I want to raise the profile of the education center, to build a positive public attitude towards this place so that the GASK organization becomes a new refuge and visiting the place.
+At the same time, I want to raise the profile of the education center, to build a positive public attitude towards this place.

-## Keywords
+### Keywords
 - logotype, visual identity, presentation, new communication, graphic design, education center, GASK Kutná Hora, typography, marketing communication, colors

 query, to come, TK

-## Presentation
+### Presentation
 -